GoogleCloudPlatform/ai-on-gke/modules/prometheus-adapter/README.md

-This module deploys a [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) to a cluster.
-See repo for more details.
+This module deploys a [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) and a [Prometheus frontend](https://github.com/GoogleCloudPlatform/prometheus-engine/blob/main/examples/frontend.yaml) to a cluster.
+See [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) repo for more details.

 ## Bash equivalent of this module